mindspore-ai/docs/docs/mindformers/docs/source_en/usage/multi_modal.md

 ```

 In this configuration file, `EVAModel` and `EVA02Config` are used as the `vision_model` and its configuration class, while `CogVLM2VideoLM` and `LlamaConfig` are used as the `llm_model` and its configuration class.
 Together, they form the multimodal model `CogVLM2ForCausalLM`.
-These classes are all pre-implemented modules in MindFormers.
+These classes are all pre-implemented modules in MindSpore Transformers.
 Below, we will explain how to implement custom modules.

 ### Non-Text Modality Processing Module

-MindFormers provides models like `ViT` and `EVA02` as visual information processing modules.
+MindSpore Transformers provides models like `ViT` and `EVA02` as visual information processing modules.
 Below, we use the `EVA02` model as an example to explain how to construct a non-text modality processing module.
 For more details, refer to [EVAModel](https://gitee.com/mindspore/mindformers/blob/dev/mindformers/models/eva02/eva.py) and [EVA02Config](https://gitee.com/mindspore/mindformers/blob/dev/mindformers/models/eva02/eva_config.py).

 ```python